-The Recorder is once again joining forces with the Royal British Legion to give local people the chance to show their talents, pay tribute to those who gave their lives in battle so we can enjoy the freedom we have today – and win a prize.
+The Newham Recorder has once again joined forces with the Royal British Legion to give local people the chance to show their talents, pay tribute to those who gave their lives in battle so we can enjoy the freedom we have today – and win a prize.

-Our annual Remembrance poetry competition has produced some excellent work over the last decade and we hope this year’s will maintain those standards.
+Our annual Remembrance poetry competition has produced some excellent work in the past and we hope this year’s will be equally successful.

-The Recorder and the Legion’s East Ham and District branch are running the contest as usual to honour those who sacrificed their lives.
+To mark Remembrance Sunday, on November 13, we want writers to compose a poem about the fallen of both World Wars and other conflicts.
+There are two age groups, upto 16 and for adults 16 and over.
+The Recorder and the Legion’s East Ham and District branch are running the contest to honour those who sacrificed their lives.

-The inaugural competition in 2003 was a great success, as the subsequent years, have been.
-The competition has gone from strength to strength.
+The inaugural competition in 2003 was a great success, as were the subsequent years.

 We hope you will be inspired again this autumn to write about your feelings.